 Taking it further — upskilling and career pathways in early childhood

 As a career with plenty of space to grow and progress, early childhood education offers the opportunity to upskill throughout your journey.
 You might consider taking on further studies to achieve your Diploma level qualification, opening up positions like Room Leader or Centre Director at an early learning service.
-You could even look at our university pathway to a Bachelor of Education (Primary or Secondary) with Swinburne Online, or maybe explore a career as an early childhood education trainer yourself!
+You could even look at our university pathway to a Bachelor of Education in either Early Childhood Teaching or Early Childhood and Primary Teaching with Swinburne Online, or maybe explore a career as an early childhood education trainer yourself!

 Where to get qualification in early childhood education

 With many registered training organisations (RTOs) offering courses in early childhood education, it can be overwhelming deciding where to get qualified.
 Understanding the key differences between RTOs and TAFE, and what RTOs have on offer will help you make an informed decision about where to study.

 At the end of the day, you should choose a training organisation that has a solid reputation in early childhood education, offers the right course for your career goals, and provides its students with ample support to complete their qualifications with confidence.

 There’s no point finishing up with a piece of paper and no practical experience either.
 That’s why at Selmar practical placement is incorporated into our early childhood education qualifications, so you graduate job-ready.